 Salem woman killed in two-vehicle crash

-A Salem woman was killed in a two-vehicle crash Tuesday afternoon in the area of Lafayette Highway and Stringtown Road, according to the Oregon State Police.
+A Salem woman was killed in a two-vehicle crash Tuesday afternoon in the area of the Amity-Dayton Highway and Stringtown Road, according to the Oregon State Police.

 The incident was reported about 2:30 p.m. and the OSP gave this account: